Illumina/manta/src/markdown/mantaUserGuide.md

   coverage over all indel sizes when the small variant caller and manta outputs are evaluated together.
 Alternate small indel candidate sets can be parted out of the candidateSV.vcf.gz file if this candidate set is not appropriate.

+For tumor-only analysis, Manta will produce an additional VCF:

+* __tumorSV.vcf.gz__
+    * Unscored SV and indel candidates (same content as the __candidateSV.vcf.gz__ above), but including additional details: (1) paired and split read supporting evidence counts for each allele (2) a subset of the filters from the scored tumor-normal model can are applied to the single tumor case to improve precision.

 ### Manta VCF reporting format